Can You Feel the Vibe Shift?

 “We need to have this long-range capability, not only on the divided territory of Ukraine but also on the Russian territory so that Russia is motivated to seek peace,” Zelensky said.
 “We need to make Russian cities and even Russian soldiers think about what they need: peace or Putin.”

-This comes as concerns worry that the $6.2 billion in the presidential drawdown authority (PDA) allows the president to transfer defense supplies from existing military stocks for emergencies.
-The PDA is used to supply defense articles to Ukraine, which may expire by Sept.
+This comes as concerns grow that the $6.2 billion in the presidential drawdown authority (PDA) allows the president to transfer defense supplies from existing military stocks for emergencies.
+The PDA, which is used to supply defense articles to Ukraine, may expire by Sept.
 30. The Biden Administration is reportedly in talks with Congress to save the funds before the deadline.
-The PDA is used to deliver parts of the $61 billion in aid approved by Congress earlier this year.
+The PDA is also used to deliver parts of the $61 billion in aid approved by Congress earlier this year.

 Join the conversation as a VIP Member